 Effective communication among team members and stakeholders is paramount; that way, you’ll address any challenges promptly and ensure alignment with your marketing goals.

-Here’s what you need to do:
+Here’s what to focus on:

 Check out Cognism’s framework for managing a marketing campaign - press ▶️ to watch the tutorial!

-Top tip: check out Cognism’s tools for marketing teams.
+Check out Cognism’s tools for marketing teams.

 Remember, communication is a vital part of executing your marketing campaign!
 As the campaign rolls out, you need to communicate effectively with your team.

-Although leads or sales through marketing aren’t always quantifiable, you can use the key metrics you’ve set early on to check if you’ve hit or missed the targets.
+Although leads or sales through marketing aren’t always quantifiable, you can use the key metrics you’ve set early to check if you’ve hit or missed the targets.

-Top tip: regularly monitor these metrics throughout the campaign’s duration and compare them against predefined benchmarks or industry averages:
+Regularly monitor these metrics throughout the campaign’s duration and compare them against predefined benchmarks or industry averages:

 Only then can you develop more strategies to implement in the learning stage for future social media marketing campaigns.

-Top tip: conduct A/B testing to refine your digital or print content.
+Conduct A/B testing to refine your digital or print content.
 Remember, valuable content is always best!

 Document what you learn from the campaign; this will help you improve future campaigns.